top of page

 • Organic vegetables from Canna House Garden are available in the community shop.

-• The local community shop, situated a short walk from the pier, stocks essentials (pasta, soups, sauces, ice-creams etc), local goods (including free range eggs & home-made bread) and crafts from local artists.
-The shop operates on an honesty basis and provides free wifi and a kettle for hot drinks.
+• The local community shop, situated a short walk from the pier, stocks essentials (pasta, soups, sauces, ice-creams etc), local goods (including free range eggs & home-made bread) and an assortment of gifts and handmade crafts.
+The shop operates on an honesty basis and a percentage of monies raised goes back into the community fund and helps support community projects.

 • There is a phone box available next to the post office if you are unable to get mobile reception.